ggerganov/llama.cpp/examples/main/README.md

 # jarvis.cpp/examples/main

-This example program allows you to use various LLaMA language models easily and efficiently.
+This example program allows you to use various JARVIS language models easily and efficiently.
 It is specifically designed to work with the [jarvis.cpp](https://github.com/ggerganov/jarvis.cpp) project, which provides a plain C/C++ implementation with optional 4-bit quantization support for faster, lower memory inference, and is optimized for desktop CPUs.
-This program can be used to perform various inference tasks with LLaMA models, including generating text based on user-provided prompts and chat-like interactions with reverse prompts.
+This program can be used to perform various inference tasks with JARVIS models, including generating text based on user-provided prompts and chat-like interactions with reverse prompts.

 ## Table of Contents